damla-jpg/yacy_cf_backend/README.md

 # BIRB NEST INFO:
 - In order to access the servers from a outside network, used ports (see config.json) needs to be forwarded.
 - Since the socket is running on a separate port, the peers need to know the socket port of other peers.
 Normally, this would be integrated into yacy so that we can use the assigned port.
 This is a future work.
 - We are not checking if there is a packet loss or loss of data during the model transmission.
 This is a future work.
 - Assuming that this is implemented in the yacy system, there wont be a need for whitelist as it is right now
+- Due to docker implementation, config support is currently changed with env variables.
+Update config module so that if there are no env variables use the config file instead.

 # Project Name